 The CCS is committed to making these valuable resources and educational tools available to its members and the Canadian cardiovascular care community at-large to further disseminate the CCS Atrial Fibrillation Recommendations.
 Currently we offer resources and educational tools in both Microsoft PowerPoint and Adobe PDF versions, please click on the links below for to access the available resources.

 Atrial Fibrillation Guidelines AppThe CCS Atrial Fibrillation Guidelines App is a tool developed by the Canadian Cardiovascular Society (CCS) to provide a clear and concise summary of the Atrial Fibrillation guidelines published in 2011 and the 2012 update.

-CCS Atrial Fibrillation Webinars
+Atrial Fibrillation (English Recording)

 It is Canadian Cardiovascular Society (CCS) policy that no industry support is accepted for the development of guidelines or position statements.

-|Last Updated on Monday, 25 March 2013|
+|Last Updated on Tuesday, 03 December 2013|